AndersDeath/diary2/000-current.md

 # 27 March - Monday - Yerevan - 179 day of immigration

 Ksusha is on a way to Russia now.
 She had to go there at 6pm, but now is 11pm and she is going to airplane.
 The flight is delayed.
 My host is rejected my request about registration.
 It's sad.
 I will text to my lawyer tomorrow I will ask for advice.
 I published holy theory with eleventy prototype today.
 This is amazing.
 I will improve this thing significantly.
 I am going to concentrate my attention on quality of content.
 Very soo I will got to sleep.
+I hate to be alone.